ken-ipynb/certifications-and-achievements/README.md

 ## 🔍 Overview

-This repository showcases my certifications, workshops, and hackathon experiences in **Artificial Intelligence, Machine Learning, and Data Analytics**.
-These experiences have helped me strengthen my technical skills, improve my problem-solving abilities, and gain practical exposure to real-world AI applications.
+This repository showcases my certifications, workshops, and hackathon experiences in **Artificial Intelligence, Machine Learning, Data Analytics, and related technologies**.
+These experiences have helped me strengthen my technical skills, improve my problem-solving abilities, and gain practical exposure to real-world technologies and applications.

 ---